12 6 6

 It is important to have non-working hours in your day too.

-Yes, there are some things that just can’t wait and they just got to get finished which is fine.
+Yes, some things just can’t wait and they got to get finished which is fine.

 Balance is the key.
 Work during work hours and the rest of the day is yours to do whatever it is you want to do.